danilat/bitly-shortener/README.md

 # How to #

-There are 2 grails artifacts de grails, a service bitlyService:
+There are 2 grails grails artifacts, a service bitlyService:

 ```
 def shortened = bitlyService.shorten("http://www.danilat.com")